-I assume the student knows the basic elements of the two courses Economic Analysis and Mathematics.
+I assume the student knows the basic elements both of Economic Analysis and of Mathematics.
 I do not assume the student knows Game Theory.
-But if s/he has done Game Theory when doing Economic Analysis, then s/he may want to go over the Nash Equilibrium and the Subgame Perfect Nash Equilibrium.
+But if s/he has already done Game Theory, then s/he may want to go over the Nash Equilibrium and the Subgame Perfect Nash Equilibrium.
 I want the student to understand all the topics in the syllabus, and to be able to use the models and the techniques s/he has studied during my course to describe an industry.
 Given a model in reduced form, I want the student to understand from which oligopoly model it might result.
 I want the student to be able to use the comparative statics of these models to make predictions.
-To judge the student I will make an oral examination.
+To evaluate the student I will do an oral examination.
 I will ask no less than three general questions, that is questions about topics or subtopics of the syllabus.
-For instance: Stackelberg equilibrium, tacit collusion with imperfect monitoring, and so on.
+For instance: Stackelberg equilibrium, market power and excess of entry, and so on.
 I want the student to discuss the topic in a clear, competent, and formally rigorous way.
 I do not require the student to write down the entire model or to go through computations, but I want the student to explain rigorously the fundamental steps and to interpret the results.
 I will also ask specific questions, that is questions about the fundamental points underlying the results.
-For instance: what is the relation between the stability and the comparative statics of the Cournot equilibrium?
-Why does a Stackelberg leader that produces a stratecic substitute produce more than when it best replies to its opponent?
+For instance: what is the relation between stability and comparative statics of the Cournot equilibrium?
+Under which conditions does a Stackelberg leader overproduce?
 If the student discusses even only one general topic in a satisfactory way, s/he gets from 18 to 22.
 As s/he discusses more topics s/he gets a larger mark.
 If the student cannot explain a single point about every general topic, then s/he will not pass the exam.
 The course is an introduction to industrial organization that follows Tirole's book and some more recent contributions.
-It focuses on oligopoly pricing, but it also deals with other topics like durable good monopoly and vertical relations.
-I will give 15 classes, of two hours each, and three exercise sessions, of three hours each.
+It focuses on oligopoly pricing, but it also deals with other topics like perfect competition and durable good monopoly.
+I will give 18 classes, of two hours each, and do some exercise sessions.
 Materiale distribuito a lezione + Farrell, J., &amp; Shapiro, C. (1990).
 Horizontal mergers: an equilibrium analysis.
 The American Economic Review, 107-126.
-Fudenberg, D., &amp; Tirole, J. (1991).
+ISSN 1944-7981 Fudenberg, D., &amp; Tirole, J. (1991).
 Game theory.
 1991.
 Cambridge, Massachusetts, 393.
-Mankiw, N. G., &amp; Whinston, M. D. (1986).
+ISBN 9780262061414 Mankiw, N. G., &amp; Whinston, M. D. (1986).
 Free entry and social inefficiency.
 The RAND Journal of Economics, 48-58.
-Mas-Colell, A., Whinston, M. D., &amp; Green, J. R. (1995).
+ISSN 1756-2171 Mas-Colell, A., Whinston, M. D., &amp; Green, J. R. (1995).
 Microeconomic theory (Vol. 1).
 New York: Oxford University press.
-Salant, S. W., Switzer, S., &amp; Reynolds, R. J. (1983).
+ISBN 10: 0195073401 Salant, S. W., Switzer, S., &amp; Reynolds, R. J. (1983).
 Losses from horizontal merger: the effects of an exogenous change in industry structure on Cournot- Nash equilibrium.
 The Quarterly Journal of Economics, 185-199.
-Sundaram, R. K. (1996).
+ISSN 1531-4650 Sundaram, R. K. (1996).
 A first course in optimization theory.
 Cambridge University press.
-Tirole, J. (1988).
+ISBN 9780521497190 Tesoriere, A. (2017).
+Stackelberg equilibrium with multiple firms and setup costs.
+Journal of Mathematical Economics, 73, 86-102.
+ISSN 3044068 Tirole, J. (1988).
 The theory of industrial organization.
 MIT press.
-Varian, H. R. (1992).
+ISBN-10 0262200716 Varian, H. R. (1992).
 Microeconomic analysis.
-Vives, X. (2001).
+ISBN 0393090361 Vives, X. (2001).
 Oligopoly pricing: old ideas and new tools.
 MIT press.
-Whinston, M. D. (1990).
+ISBN 026272040X, 9780262720403 Whinston, M. D. (1990).
 Tying, Foreclosure, and Exclusion.
 The American Economic Review, 837-859.
-Whinston, M. D. (2008).
+ISSN 1944-7981 Whinston, M. D. (2008).
 Lectures on antitrust economics.
 MIT Press Books.
+ISBN 9780262232562